Reliance Industries shares decline over 2 pc; Future Retail tanks 5 pc | Business

 Shares of Reliance Industries on Wednesday declined over 2 per cent amid concerns over the Future Group deal.

-The heavyweight stock opened the day on a weak note and further dipped 2.66 per cent to Rs 1,888 on the BSE during the day.
-The stock finally closed at Rs 1,895.25, lower by 2.29 per cent.
+The heavyweight stock opened the day on a weak note and further dipped 2.43 per cent to Rs 1,892.55 on the BSE.

 Shares of Future Retail also tanked 4.98 per cent to Rs 77.25 on the BSE.